engineyard/ey-docs/pages/linking-github-to-cloud.md

      Instead, the key is added directly to the linked GitHub account.
 The deploy key is named "Engine Yard Deploy Key <i>app_name</i>".

 <h2 id="topic4">To unlink your Engine Yard account from a GitHub account</h2>

-1. Log into the GitHub account that you want to unlink your Engine Yard account from.

 2. In your Engine Yard account, go to Account > Account Settings.